nagyesta/abort-mission/mission-control/README.md

 1. Implement [MissionOutline](./src/main/java/com/github/nagyesta/abortmission/core/outline/MissionOutline.java) named as `MissionOutlineDefinition`
 preferably in your root package
-2. Use tha annotations we provide [here](./src/main/java/com/github/nagyesta/abortmission/core/annotation/)
+2. Use the annotations we provide [here](./src/main/java/com/github/nagyesta/abortmission/core/annotation/)
 3. Make sure to hook our lifecycle methods by either
    1. using a [LaunchSequenceTemplate](./src/main/java/com/github/nagyesta/abortmission/core/LaunchSequenceTemplate.java)
    2. or one of the [Callable/runnable implementations here](./src/main/java/com/github/nagyesta/abortmission/core/selfpropelled/)